budimanlai/go-core/docs/ARCHITECTURE.md

 **Status:** Accepted

 **Context:**
-Kami memerlukan arsitektur yang scalable, testable, dan maintainable untuk microservice modules yang akan digunakan di berbagai project.
+We need a scalable, testable, and maintainable architecture for microservice modules that will be used across various projects.

 **Decision:**
-Mengadopsi Clean Architecture dengan layer separation:
+Adopt Clean Architecture with layer separation:
 1. Domain Layer - Core business logic
 2. Application Layer - Use cases
 3. Infrastructure Layer - External dependencies